BootBlock/PoSh-Backup/README.md

 *   **Enterprise-Grade PowerShell Solution:** Robust, modular design built with dedicated PowerShell modules for reliability, maintainability, and clarity.
 *   **Flexible External Configuration:** Manage all backup jobs, global settings, backup sets, remote **Backup Target** definitions, and **Post-Run System Actions** via a human-readable `.psd1` configuration file.
 *   **Integrated Backup Scheduling:** Define backup schedules directly within your job configurations.
 A simple command (`-SyncSchedules`) synchronises these settings with the Windows Task Scheduler, creating, updating, or removing tasks as needed for a true "set and forget" experience.
+*   **Email Notifications:** Automatically send email notifications upon job or set completion.
+Configure multiple SMTP server profiles and specify on a per-job or per-set basis which events (e.g., Success, Failure, Warnings) should trigger an alert.
 *   **Local and Remote Backups:**
     *   Archives are initially created directly in the directory specified by the effective `DestinationDir` setting for the job.
     *   If remote targets (e.g., UNC shares, SFTP servers) are configured for the job, this `DestinationDir` acts as a **local staging area** before the archive is transferred.